Please take a moment to tell the Governor that you support this bill! You can send a letter several ways:

 In related developments, last Thursday July 9 an Alameda County judge granted the Karuk Tribe's request for a preliminary injunction against the issuance of new suction dredge mining permits, effective immediately.
 The judge agreed that the issuance of dredge permits is a discretionary project subject to CEQA and that there is no valid CEQA document in existence.
 This order does not stop dredgers with 2009 permits from mining for the rest of the season, while SB 670 does.

-SB 670 has a broad base of support that includes various environmental and tribal organizations including; California Tribal Business Alliance, California Trout, Pacific Coast Federation of Fishermen's Associations, Planning and Conservation League, Ramona Band of Cahuilla, San Manuel Band of Mission Indians, Sierra Nevada Alliance and the among others.
+SB 670 has a broad base of support that includes various environmental and tribal organizations including; California Tribal Business Alliance, California Trout, Pacific Coast Federation of Fishermen's Associations, Planning and Conservation League, Ramona Band of Cahuilla, San Manuel Band of Mission Indians, Sierra Nevada Alliance and the Sycuan Band of the Kumeyaay Nation among others.

-For more information about “Mining’s The Sierra Fund website.” visit
+For more information about “Mining’s Toxic Legacy” visit The Sierra Fund website.